 Friends, please remember: you must be wearing your name badge to enter the dining hall.

 The dining hall opens at 5:00 p.m. each day for dinner.
-This is to give families with small children and Friends who are physically challenged the time and space to get their meals before the larger group steps into the line.
+This is to help ease the way for families with small children and Friends who are physically challenged, along with their helpers, in the hope these Friends will have the time and space to get their meals and settle in before the larger group steps into the line.
 Please allow these Friends to go to the front of the line at all meal times and remind them to feel comfortable stepping up.
 We also encourage all of the community to lend a hand to anyone who might seem overwhelmed and in need of help carrying plates, bowls, etc., getting drinks, or navigating the busy dining hall.
 Mealtimes can be stressful for the youngest among us, our physically challenged friends, and their families and helpers.
 Your kindness will be deeply appreciated.

 Healing Work at Summer Sessions